 In the case of minors, an adverse possession case can be delayed five years.
-After the minor comes of age, they have an additional year to dispute an adverse possession claim.
+After they turn 18, they have 1 year to dispute an adverse possession claim.

 When a landowner is insane or legally incompetent due to mental illness, their property cannot be the subject of an adverse possession claim for as long as they remain insane.
 There is a one-year limit after their sanity is restored, or after they are released from a mental health facility.
 During this year, they can take the steps to reclaim their property.

 Oregon also has a statute of limitations meaning that if the true owner wants to evict the squatter, they must do this within 10 years of the squatter being in possession of the land.

 In all other cases, landowners in Oregon will have to use a judicial eviction process to get rid of squatters on their property.
 This begins with an eviction notice.

 The landowner can serve a squatter with a 72 Hours’ Notice to Pay Rent.
 This notice must specify an amount that is owed for rent and fees, as well as a date and time it must be paid by.
 If the squatter fails to pay the amount, the landowner can go straight to the county court and file a formal eviction.

 If there was no lease or a lease has ended, a landowner may issue a notice to quit.
 For week-to-week tenancies a landowner may issue a 10-Day Notice to Quit and month-to-month tenancies a landowner may issue a 30-Day Notice to Quit.